Fishing in Placencia, Belize: A local guide's perspective

 Getting to Placencia

 Getting here is relatively easy.
-If you're coming from abroad, you'll first fly into Belize's main international airport (Philip S.W.
+If you're coming from abroad, you'll first fly into the main international airport (Philip S.W.
 Goldson International Airport, code BZE) near Belize City.
 From there, the quickest route is to hop on a 25-minute domestic flight down to Placencia.
-Two local airlines, Tropic Air and Maya Island Air, have frequent daily flights connecting Belize City to Placencia.
-The planes are small (and the views are amazing – you'll skim right over reefs and cayes), and it's a smooth ride that drops you at Placencia's tiny airstrip just minutes from the village.
+Two local airlines, Tropic Air and Maya Island Air, have frequent daily flights.
+The planes are small, and the views are amazing.
+You'll skim right over reefs and cayes.
+It's a smooth ride that drops you at the tiny airstrip just minutes from the village.

-If flying in small planes isn't your thing or you want to save money, you can also travel to Placencia by road.
-Driving from Belize City to Placencia takes around 3 to 3.5 hours.
-You can rent a car and drive yourself – the highways are paved, and it's a nice ride through the countryside as you pass orange groves, small villages, and jungle hills.
+If flying in small planes isn't your thing or you want to save money, you can also travel by road.
+Driving from Belize City takes around 3 to 3.5 hours.
+You can rent a car and drive yourself.
+The highways are paved, and it's a nice ride through the countryside as you pass orange groves, small villages, and jungle hills.
 Alternatively, private shuttles and buses also run this route.
 A shuttle can be convenient if you prefer not to drive.

-Once you arrive in Placencia, you'll find it's a laid-back beach town with one main road and sidewalk – everything is close.
+Once you arrive, you'll find it's a laid-back beach town with one main road and sidewalk.
+Everything is close.
 Most hotels or resorts in the area can arrange transportation from the airport if needed.

-These months are generally considered prime time.
-During this period, the weather is typically stable—warm days, lighter winds, and rain usually come in short bursts, if at all.
+These months are prime time.
+The weather is stable: warm days, lighter winds, and rain comes in short bursts, if at all.

-April, May, and June are especially excellent: big Tarpons are migrating through, and Permit and Bonefish are plentiful.
+April, May, and June are especially excellent.
+Big tarpon are migrating through, and permit and bonefish are plentiful.
 These months also have longer daylight hours, which means more sight-fishing time each day.

 Fall (September through November)

 Fall is a mixed bag because it's the region's peak of the rainy and hurricane seasons.
-You can still have fantastic fishing in fall (in fact, September and October often have some very calm, hot days that fish great), but you might deal with an occasional afternoon thunderstorm or an early-season cold front in November.
+You can still have fantastic fishing in fall.
+September and October often have very calm, hot days that fish great.
+But you might deal with an occasional afternoon thunderstorm or an early-season cold front in November.
 The upside is fewer crowds and less fishing pressure on the flats.

 Winter (December through February)

-In short, fly fishing in and around Placencia can be tailored to any time of year.
-If your schedule is open and you ask me the best time to come, then March through August.
-But if your trip falls in a different month, don't worry – I'll still put you on fish with multiple shots guaranteed.
+In short, fly fishing around here can be tailored to any time of year.
+If your schedule is open and you ask me the best time to come, I say March through August.
+But if your trip falls in a different month, I'll still put you on fish with multiple shots guaranteed.

 Each season has its highlights.
-To help plan around weather and lunar cycles, I have made a month-by-month breakdown – check out the guide to come for the best time to fish in Southern Belize, for details on what to expect with a month-to-month breakdown.
-Ultimately, the "best" time is whenever you can get here!
-We can make any month work with some flexibility and the right game plan!
+To help plan around weather and lunar cycles, I have a month-by-month breakdown.
+Check out the guide to the best time to fish in southern waters for details on what to expect.
+The "best" time is whenever you can get here.
+We can make any month work with some flexibility and the right game plan.

 Pro tip

-If you can, avoid scheduling your only fishing day right before or after a full moon – The fish tend to feed all night on full moons, making them a bit tougher to catch the next day.
+If you can, avoid scheduling your only fishing day right before or after a full moon.
+The fish tend to feed all night on full moons, making them tougher to catch the next day.
 It's not a deal-breaker, but something to consider when picking dates.

-What species can I catch with a fly rod in Southern Belize and Placencia?
+What species can I catch with a fly rod in southern waters?

-When is the best time of year to go fishing in Placencia?
+When is the best time of year to go fishing?

-Do I need to bring my own fly fishing gear, or do guides provide the necessary equipment?
+Do I need to bring my own fly fishing gear, or do guides provide equipment?

 Bring your own if you have it, but you don't have to.
 Most guides down here can provide the gear needed.
-That said, many prefer using the gear that they've tuned to their casting style.
-It's totally up to you.
+That said, many anglers prefer using gear they've tuned to their casting style.
+It's up to you.
 If you bring gear, make sure it's suitable for saltwater, and rinse it every day after being out.

-If you're a beginner or don't want to invest in new gear just for one trip, don't worry—your guide will probably have everything you need.
+If you're a beginner or don't want to invest in new gear just for one trip, your guide will have everything you need.
 Just let them know in advance so they can prep the boat accordingly.

-Is Placencia a suitable location for fly fishing beginners?
+Is this a suitable location for fly fishing beginners?

-Absolutely.
-You don't need to be an expert!
+Yes.
+You don't need to be an expert.
 I regularly take out clients on their very first flats fishing trip.
-We have plenty of Bonefish and smaller resident Tarpon, which are a perfect target for beginners.
-Permit are more challenging, but that doesn't mean a beginner can't hook one!
+We have plenty of bonefish and smaller resident tarpon, which are perfect targets for beginners.
+Permit are more challenging, but that doesn't mean a beginner can't hook one.
 I'll offer as much coaching as you want and need.

 How long are the charters, and should I do a full-day or half-day?